lucqng111/PP-python-unittest/README.md

 1. Visualize Unittest Result Log
     Imaging your project has being run a long time.
 Unit Test module is written with thoudsand lines code.
 We have to track the result, the performance of service function and save the logger to db like `Redis`.
 Write function execute every single time or write decorator then add to every function.
 Both of them are very messy and hard to maintain.
 So i suggest a solution that solves these problems

+    How to customize ?
+    Step 1 : Create Class `CustomTextTestResult` that inherit from `TextTestResult`

+        Declare redis_client or redis_buffer as the temporarily memory Start counting time at `startTest` function
+        Compute and save to redis_buffer at `stopTestRun` function

+    Step 2 : Custom TestCase by `CustomTestCase` class Step 3 : Apply `CustomTextTestResult` to `CustomTextTestRunner`

+    This is the result :D

 2. Create new assert
+    Default assert in python is fine, but create new and use it is great.
+    How to do ?
+    Step 1 : In custom TestCase class , add assert function Step 2 : At unit test function , call it.
+    Here is the result :D